 - A maximum of three individuals may be authorized.
-If a special situation requires more than three authorizations, contact the Head of Circulation for approval: firstname.lastname@example.org.
+If a special situation requires more than three authorizations, contact the Head of Patron Services for approval: firstname.lastname@example.org.

 - Faculty authorization cannot be used to provide extended borrowing privileges for MSU students or members of a faculty member's family.

 - Faculty authorization cannot be used for faculty book delivery services.

 - To authorize an individual, the faculty member must complete and sign a Faculty Authorization request form at the Main Library Patron Services Desk or by emailing email@example.com.
 Return the form to the Main Library Patron Services Desk, through campus mail (Faculty Authorizations, Patron Services Department, Main Library) or by FAX to (517) 355-5005.

 - When authorization records have been completed, the faculty member will be emailed that the authorized individual may obtain the library card (by presenting pictured ID and signing the “Use Agreement”) at the Main Library Patron Services Desk.

 - All authorizations expire in early May of the academic year in which the card was issued, unless an earlier expiration date was requested.
 Later expiration dates are not possible.
 The faculty member will be contacted during Spring semester about renewal or cancelation of authorized privileges.

 - Borrower responsibilities and lending policies regarding materials checked out by authorized individuals are identical to those for faculty members, summarized below and on this webpage for material borrowed from other libraries.